locozoko/azure_to_zia/README.md

 python azurefw-to-ziafirewall.py
 ```

-3. Interactive Confirmation:
+3. **Interactive Confirmation:**

 - The script prompts you to confirm whether to proceed with creating Zscaler objects.

-- If you type "n" or "no," the script exits gracefully without making any changes.
+- If you type "n" or "no," the script exits gracefully without making any changes in Zscaler (it will only get the data)

 ## What the Script Does

-1. Authenticates with Azure and Zscaler
+1. **Authenticates with Azure and Zscaler**

+- Logs into Azure to execute commands using Azure CLI
+- Logs into Zscaler Internet Access to execute APIs

-2. Fetches Data from Azure and Zscaler
+2. **Fetches Data from Azure and Zscaler**

 - Gets Azure IP Groups
 - Gets Azure Firewall Rules